cloudops/co-website/content/english/blog/migrating-to-citrix-netscaler-from-cisco-ace-cloudops-can-help/index.md

 title: "Migrating to Citrix NetScaler from Cisco ACE?
 CloudOps Can Help"
 lastmod: "2012-10-31"
 author: "CloudOps"
+description: Cisco announced via a press release that it will recommend and integrate Citrix Systems’ NetScaler application delivery controller.
 resources:
 - name: "thumbnail"
   src: "CitrixCisco.png"